 Dogs do strange things, and we’ve all asked ourselves “Why does my dog do that?”
 Most of these questions have no answers, but some strange quirks are actually commonly seen in dogs.
 We’ve rounded up the top 13 canine conundrums and found the answers you’ve been looking for.

-You may not realize that many “quirks” can actually be signs of an underlying health issue.
+The important part is to recognize these signs and know which ones are best left alone, and which ones you really need to pay attention to.
+You may not realize that many “quirks” of your Fido can actually be signs of an underlying health issue.
 Licking, snorting, excessive sleeping and other seemingly harmless behaviors can actually be symptoms of very serious diseases and medical conditions.

 13 Common “Why Does My Dog” Questions Answered